 J. Douglas Wilson

-Mr. Wilson serves as Chief of the Criminal Division.
+Mr. Wilson serves as the Counsel to the U.S. Attorney.
 Mr. Wilson joined the United States Attorney’s Office in 1999.
-Prior to his current position, Mr. Wilson served as Deputy Chief of the Criminal Division from 2010 to 2013, Chief of the National Security Unit from 2008 to 2009, and Appellate Chief from 1999 to 2002.
+Prior to his current position, Mr. Wilson served as Chief of the Criminal Division from 2013 to 2014, Deputy Chief of the Criminal Division from 2010 to 2013, Chief of the National Security Unit from 2008 to 2009, and Appellate Chief from 1999 to 2002.
 In 2009, Mr. Wilson was detailed from the Office to be the Executive Director of the President’s Task Force on Interrogation and Transfer Policy in Washington D.C.
 From 2005 to 2007, Mr. Wilson was detailed to the Enron Task Force.
 From 2002 to 2004, Mr. Wilson was Special Assistant to the Counsel for Intelligence Policy at the Office of Intelligence Policy and Review in the Department of Justice.
 Prior to joining the United States Attorney’s Office Mr. Wilson was an attorney in the Appellate Section of the Department of Justice’s Criminal Division in Washington, D.C.
 1988 to 1999.
 Mr. Wilson has served as a Professional Responsibility Officer for the Department since 1994.
 From 1985 through 1986, Mr. Wilson served a judicial clerkship with the Honorable Dolores K. Sloviter of the United States Court of Appeals for the Third Circuit.
 He is a graduate of Swarthmore College and Washington University School of Law in St. Louis.

 Chief, Tax Division